woocommerce/automatewoo-subscriptions/README.md

 If any of these are interesting for your store, please [open a new Issue](https://github.com/Prospress/automatewoo-subscriptions/issues/new) and tell us more about your use case.

 ## Installation

+Please note, this plugin is currently pre-release.
+It is a work in progress, being worked on in public rather than waiting until it is finished.

 To install: